How to MIG Weld Stainless to Mild Steel: Step by Step

 There are three basic stainless steel types:

 - The most common stainless steel grades, such as the 304 (or 18/8) and the 316, belong to the austenitic type.
-For example, most cookware and food containers are made from 304 steel.
-Austenitic is the easiest type to weld.
+Most cookware and food containers are made from 304 steel.
+It’s the easiest type to weld.

-- But you might have ferritic stainless steel since it’s used for decorative or heat-resisting components.
+- But you might have ferritic stainless steel.
+It’s used for decorative or heat-resisting components.
 This type becomes brittle when you weld it.

 By following this guide, you can weld ferritic and martensitic stainless to mild steel without preheating.

-- Use the proper austenitic wire such as the ER309.
+- Use proper austenitic wire, such as the ER309.

 - Weld non-critical projects that will not endure high mechanical or thermal stress.